Fine Art Painting

 Acrylics

 The most modern of all mediums, acrylic painting is a man-made paint containing a resin derived from acrylic acid that combines some of the properties of watercolour and oils.
 Highly versatile, it can be applied to almost any surface in varying amounts, ranging from thin washes to thick impastoed layers.
 It can give either a matt or gloss finish and is extremely fast-drying.
-Popular with many famous artists, including David Hockney, acrylic painting may yet supercede oils during the 21st century.
+Popular with many famous painters, including David Hockney, acrylic painting may yet supercede oils during the 21st century.

 Forms of Painting